Centrifugal force: Stone on a string

 If a stone is whirled round on a string, in a horizontal plane, the only real force acting on the stone in the horizontal plane is applied by the string (gravity acts vertically).
 There is a net force on the stone in the horizontal plane which acts toward the center.

 In an inertial frame of reference, were it not for this net force acting on the stone, the stone would travel in a straight line, according to Newton's first law of motion.
 In order to keep the stone moving in a circular path, a centripetal force, in this case provided by the string, must be continuously applied to the stone.
-As soon as it is removed (for example if the string breaks) the stone moves in a straight line, as viewed from above.
+As soon as it is removed (for example if the string breaks) the stone moves in a straight line tangent to the circular path (perpendicular to the string at the instant of release), as viewed from above.
 In this inertial frame, the concept of centrifugal force is not required as all motion can be properly described using only real forces and Newton's laws of motion.

 In a frame of reference rotating with the stone around the same axis as the stone, the stone is stationary.
 However, the force applied by the string is still acting on the stone.
 If one were to apply Newton's laws in their usual (inertial frame) form, one would conclude that the stone should accelerate in the direction of the net applied force—towards the axis of rotation—which it does not do.
 The centrifugal force and other fictitious forces must be included along with the real forces in order to apply Newton's laws of motion in the rotating frame.

 Earth

 The Earth constitutes a rotating reference frame because it rotates once every 23 hours and 56 minutes around its axis.
 Because the rotation is slow, the fictitious forces it produces are often small, and in everyday situations can generally be neglected.
 Even in calculations requiring high precision, the centrifugal force is generally not explicitly included, but rather lumped in with the gravitational force: the strength and direction of the local "gravity" at any point on the Earth's surface is actually a combination of gravitational and centrifugal forces.
 However, the fictitious forces can be of arbitrary size.
-For example, in an Earth-bound reference system (where the earth is represented as stationary), the fictitious force (the net of Coriolis and centrifugal forces) is enormous and is responsible for the Sun orbiting around the Earth.
+For example, in an Earth-bound reference system (where the earth is represented as stationary), the fictitious force (the net of Coriolis and centrifugal forces) is enormous and is responsible for the Earth orbiting around the Sun.
 This is due to the large mass and velocity of the Sun (relative to the Earth).